apsunke/ant332_labguide/ANT332_lab_guide.md

 #### Mystery Solved

 Open Kibana, Double-click Discover tab.
 Then choose apache-* index pattern and search for 404 errors.
-You will see all the logs records that contain 404 errors.
+You will see all the logs records that contain 404 errors. **Make sure the search bar on top is empty**

 If you expand the the logs lines you will notice that 404 errors are being generated by paths that do not exist such as ```/index/menu.html``` and ```/index/contactus.html```